Shared Library (DLL)#

 • Compiler: Visual Studio, Mingw, GCC, clang

-Download the appropriate shared library for your architecture from from shared_library, or the development versions from the buildbot server at shared_library.
+Download the appropriate shared library for your architecture from 8.0.0 shared_library, or the nightly development versions at nightly shared_library.

 Compilation of a shared library requires a few common wrapper pre-requisites